Sparky101-2/edge-scanner/README.md

 This utility maps out the (x, y) coordinates for every angle from 0° to 359° along the outer edge of a controller stick.
 Perfect for calibration, visualization, or edge detection tasks.

-This utility was created to support the development of [autorun360](https://github.com/Sparky101-2/autorun360), a [Titan 2](https://www.consoletuner.com/products/titan-two/) application that provides a 360° autorun feature for fixed-view games like Diablo IV.
+This utility was created to support the development of [autorun360](https://github.com/Sparky101-2/autorun360), a [Titan 2](https://www.consoletuner.com/products/titan-two/) script that provides a 360° autorun feature for fixed-view games like [Diablo IV](https://diablo4.blizzard.com).

 ## How to use

 ### Prepare Gtuner settings

-By default GTuner has a limited number of lines it can output to the Output panel.
+By default [GTuner](https://www.consoletuner.com/software/gtuner-iv/) has a limited number of lines it can output to the Output panel.

 How to enable more output lines in Gtuner IV